-(a) Cover Sheet.
+(1) Cover Sheet.
 A fee application must include a cover sheet that provides the court with a summary of the fee application.
 The cover sheet must conform substantially to L.B.F.
-2016-1.
+2016-1;

 (A) an identification of the subject matter of any correspondence or phone call together with the party with whom that communication occurred;

 (B) an identification of the subject matter of and parties involved in any hearing or trial, if the service involved is attendance at a hearing or trial;